lisadickerson/Portfolio-Post-Type-and-Fields/README.txt

 4. Custom Developer roles,Url and WorkFlow Example in fields in Edit
 5. Front end display of custom fields.

 == Changelog ==

+== 1.1 ==
+* Re-write slug on custom post type:
+Exchange the _underscore in the slug for`portfolio-item`
+*  Re-write archive:
+Change archive slug from bool to string:plural `portfolio-items`
+*  Change admin dash image to WordPress Dashicon.

+== Upgrade Notice ==
+== 1.1 ==
+*	Re-write slug on custom post type:
+Current slug is not SEO friendly.
+Google will not read an underscore as a space between words.You will need to update your permalink's by resaving in the dash admin.The change in the portfolio slug may also require you to update your theme templates.
+For example in my case: `single-portfolio_item.php` simply needed to be re-named `single-portfolio.php`

+*  Re-write archive:
+Change archive slug from bool to string:plural `portfolio-items` .Update your permalink's by resaving in the dash admin.